The Rebel (American TV series): Theme song

 The show's theme song, "The Rebel" alias "The Ballad of Johnny Yuma", was composed by Richard Markowitz, with lyrics by Andrew J. Fenady.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.
 It was recorded by Johnny Cash, but it was not released as a single until April 1961, shortly before the show went off the air.
 Nick Adams recorded the theme, which was released on Mercury Records (#71607) by March 1960.
 During syndication, the theme song was replaced by the DeWolfe Music Library instrumental track "Dodge City No. 1" by Jack Trombey.

 Popular culture

 Two episodes of the sitcom Seinfeld referenced the first line of The Rebel theme song.
 In the episode "The Heart Attack", Jerry retorts to Kramer that Johnny Yuma is a Rebel.

 The Rebel was also a 1966 Allan Sherman song from the album Allan Sherman Live!; and later, in 1994, it was applied to the compilation album My Son, the Greatest.

 Merchandise

-Board Game
+Board game

-At the time, a board game based on the show was released by Ideal in 1961.
+A board game based on the show was released by Ideal in 1961.

-Comic Book
+Comic books

-At the time, Dell Comics (or Dell Publishing Co.) issued only four stories that were based on The Rebel in their Four Color Comics anthology series, Issue #1076 and Issue #1138, released in 1960 and Issue #1207 and Issue #1262, released in 1961.
+In 1960 and 1961 Dell Comics (or Dell Publishing Co.) issued four stories based on The Rebel in their Four Color Comics anthology series: Issues #1076, #1138, #1207, and #1262.

 Home media

-On August 18, 2015, Timeless Media Group released The Rebel- The Complete Series on DVD in Region 1.
-The 11-disc set contained all 76 episodes of the series as well as bonus features.
+On August 18, 2015, Timeless Media Group released The Rebel: The Complete Series on DVD in Region 1.
+The 11-disc set contained all 76 episodes of the series with bonus features.